-Every member, except Associate and Honorary members, of the Company undertakes to contribute to the assets of the Company, in the event of the same being wound up while he is a member, or within one year after he ceases to be a member, for payment of the debts and liabilities of the Company contracted before he ceases to be a member, and of the costs, charges and expenses of winding up, and for the adjustments of the rights of the contributories among themselves, such amount as may be required not exceeding Singapore Dollars One Thousand (S\$1,000) only.
-The Company has total 10 members (2022: 11 members) as at 31 December 2023.
+Every member, except Associate and Honorary members, of the Company undertakes to contribute to the assets of the Company, in the event of the same being wound up while he is a member, or within one year after he ceases to be a member, for payment of the debts and liabilities of the Company contracted before he ceases to be a member, and of the costs, charges and expenses of winding up, and for the adjustments of the rights of the contributories among themselves, such amount as may be required not exceeding Singapore Dollars One Thousand (\$\$1,000) only.
+The Company has total 11 members (2023: 10 members) as at 31 December 2024.

-2. Material accounting policy information
+2. Significant accounting policies